rsclarke/terraform-cloudflare-fastmail-email/README.md

 MX, SPF, DKIM and DMARC records with MTA-STS policy (via [terraform-cloudflare-mta-sts](https://github.com/rsclarke/terraform-cloudflare-mta-sts)) for email hosted by Fastmail.

-This creates `cloudflare_record` resources for MX, SPF, DKIM, DMARC and MTA-STS of the given `zone_id` suitable for [fastmail.com](https://fastmail.com).
+This creates `cloudflare_dns_record` resources for MX, SPF, DKIM, DMARC and MTA-STS of the given `zone_id` suitable for [fastmail.com](https://fastmail.com).
 A Cloudflare Worker as part of the [terraform-cloudflare-mta-sts](https://github.com/rsclarke/terraform-cloudflare-mta-sts) dependency serves the MTA-STS policy.

 The SPF policy includes Fastmail by default and rejects all others (`-all`), additional terms can be specified using the `spf_terms` variable.

 The DMARC policy is set to reject and you must provide an email address for DMARC Aggregate and Failure reports through the `dmarc_rua` and `dmarc_ruf` variables respectively.
 Similarly, a TLS aggregate reporting location (`mailto:` or `https:`) must be specified in the `tlsrpt_rua` variable.